 The First-Clue Method: How One Hint Can Open an Entire Subject

 A confusing topic often feels like a locked room.
-You know there is something inside worth learning, but the door looks too heavy, the terms look unfamiliar, and the whole subject seems bigger than your brain wants to deal with.
+You know there is something inside worth learning, but the door looks too heavy, the terms look unfamiliar, and the whole subject seems bigger than your brain wants to handle at once.

 That is the power of the First-Clue Method.
 Instead of trying to understand everything at once, you begin with one hint and let it lead you into the larger idea.